blaze/blaze/docs/design/blaze-catalog.md

 * Within a configured cluster, a single rooted namespace containing all persisted Blaze Arrays within the cluster.
+  * Still want to be able to use URLs from other
+    Blaze servers/catalogs directly without an import
+    step.
 * A catalog entry includes the following associated data.
   * DataShape of the Array.
 Note that this scales from single values like a boolean or string, up through